apache/ignite-extensions/modules/spring-cache-ext/README.txt

 Apache Ignite Spring Cache extension provides an integration with Spring Cache framework.

+There are two implementations of Apache Ignite Spring Cache Manager - org.apache.ignite.cache.spring.SpringCacheManager and org.apache.ignite.cache.spring.IgniteClientSpringCacheManager, that provide ability to use the Ignite thick or thin client to connect to the Ignite cluster and manage Ignite caches, respectively.
+Note, that org.apache.ignite.cache.spring.IgniteClientSpringCacheManager can be used only with Ignite since 2.11.0 version.

 Importing Spring Cache extension In Maven Project
 ----------------------------------------